 Here are a few common Welsh phrases to help you along the way, although I should prefix this with a word of warning.
 I am from South Wales.
 South Wales and North Wales have different dialects, so whilst Welsh speakers can usually decipher the difference, it may be quite a challenge for the untrained ear!

 These are how phrases are said in South Wales.
+Can you work out how to pronounce them?

 - Good morning – Bore da